linuxha/node-red-contrib-mytimeout/README.md

 * Warning (sec)

 All of this is very useful for things like lights that are motion activated.
 If motion is detected, the Safe payload is sent (On or 1).
 The timer can be started when motion is detected and as long as the motion continues there will be no timeout (if motion occurs more often than the default timeout).
 When the timeout occurs the Unsafe payload is sent (Off or 0).
 When the timeout warning time (n seconds before the timeout) occurs the warning message is sent on output 1.

+If you set the warning seconds to 0 or leave the warning payload empty then the timer will skip sending a warning message and simply do a countdown.
+Setting the warning time in the JSON input to 0 will do the same thing.

 ## MyTimeout
 The simple payload is just a string consisting of: